aredn/documentation/arednGettingStarted/advanced_config.rst

 Internet Connectivity Requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-In order to run your node as either a *Tunnel Server* or *Tunnel Client*, you will need to configure additional settings and equipment.

-The following diagram shows an overview of tunnel services between two nodes.
+In order to run your node as either a *Tunnel Server* or *Tunnel Client*, you will need to configure Internet access.
+The following diagram shows an example of tunnel services between two nodes using the Legacy Tunneling Protocol described below.

 .. image:: _images/tunneling-diagram.png
    :alt: Tunneling Diagram